OneKey-Network/addressability-framework/mvp-spec/operator-design.md

     deactivate B

     activate A
-    note over A: sender == operatorO.prebidsso.com<br>key == operatorO.prebidsso.com public key
+    note over A: sender == operatorO.onekey.network<br>key == operatorO.onekey.network public key
-    A ->> A: VERIFY full data signature<br/>with operatorO.prebidsso.com public key note over A: operatorO.prebidsso.com is authenticated<br/>and timestamp can be trusted A ->> A: check timestamp is in timeframe note over A: ok: this is a valid request
+    A ->> A: VERIFY full data signature<br/>with operatorO.onekey.network public key note over A: operatorO.onekey.network is authenticated<br/>and timestamp can be trusted A ->> A: check timestamp is in timeframe note over A: ok: this is a valid request
-    A ->> A: VERIFY sign[id] with operatorO.prebidsso.com public key
+    A ->> A: VERIFY sign[id] with operatorO.onekey.network public key
     A ->> A: VERIFY sign[pref & id] with cmp.com public key
     A ->> A: write 1P 🍪:<br/>id & sign[id]<br>preferences & sign[pref & id]
     A -->> B: display page